Footage Of Trump’s ‘Expletive-Ridden’ Oval Office Tirade Against Bannon Emerges

 — Donald J. Trump (@realDonaldTrump) March 4, 2017

 But Obama’s aides have dismissed the claims, saying that a president could not order spying on a citizen without obtaining permission from a judge.
-And if a judge approved, it would mean that the intelligence community had damming evidence suggesting questionable ties between Trump, his campaign and Russia.
+And if a judge approved, it would mean that the intelligence community had damming evidence suggesting questionable ties between Trump, his campaign, and Russia.

 [Featured Image by Alex Brandon/AP Images]